HDFGroup/hsds/docs/design/obj_store_schema/obj_store_schema.rst

 In order to provide summary information about the objects in a domain, additional objects will be used to store information about the domain objects.
 The following objects will be created/updated by the async node that store information about the group, dataset, and datatype objects in the domain:

 * ".groups.txt" - list of group ids (other than root group) in the domain
-* ".datasets.txt" - list of datsaet ids in the domain
+* ".datasets.txt" - list of dataset ids in the domain
 * ".datatypes.txt" - list of datatype ids in the domain

 The object keys for the catalog objects will by the domain prefix key with the above name appended (e.g. ``/home/test_user1/my_domain/.groups.txt``).

-Each line of each catalog object will contain the following space deliminated fields:
+Each line of each catalog object will contain the following space delimitated fields:

 * object id
 * object ETag  (md5 checksum)